 Suffering Through Yoga

 During my week of exploring yoga poses, binding poses came to the fruits of my attention.
-The binding in these poses can create a huge difference on a pose and the sensations we feel including added comfort/discomfort in the body.
+The binding in these poses can create a significant difference on a pose and the sensations we feel including added comfort/discomfort in the body.
 But besides this, what interested me the most is the idea of the way we bind ourselves to ourselves!
-The idea of what our minds can have us believe to think, our labels, the way we should be in accordance to our job or even the way we look!
+The idea of what our minds can have us believe to think, our labels, the way we should be by our job or even the way we look!

-Our mind is constantly changing along with our emotions and our bodies, but we as human beings living our life through this beautiful physical form get so hung up on the binding of physical into thoughts and emotions, mixing feelings up in thoughts, binding ourselves to what we believe people think us to be or how we think we should be to those in our circles or people that see us from a far.
+Our mind is always changing along with our emotions and our bodies, but we as human beings living our life through this beautiful physical form get so hung up on the binding of physical into thoughts and emotions, mixing feelings up in thoughts, binding ourselves to what we believe people think us to be or how we think we should be to those in our circles or people that see us from afar.

 As I move through my journey and learn things I never knew, I realise things I could never imagine.
 I understand more and more the struggle.
-I think that we can move through life with little self awareness but most people are becoming more tuned into what is really happening and how the binding we create can cause us pain and suffering.
+I think that we can move through life with little self-awareness, but most people are becoming more tuned into what is happening and how the binding we create can cause us pain and suffering.

 We come to yoga to free ourselves from something?
 Do we not?
 Oh yes, think about it?
-Weather its from stress, from an illness, habit, an unfit body or from a family situation we come to yoga because it allows them binds we have to be releases.
-Yes maybe them binds are not released fully-and I think that it could be dangerous if we totally released our connections to this physical world – after all this is our journey through the physical!
-But it helps dissolve a little of the attachment we have to the circumstance or to a habit we may have developed in order to live.
-Yoga helps us have more self-awareness and an incredible wisdom can come along with this path if done correctly and safely under good guidance
+Whether it's from stress, from an illness, habit, an unfit body or a family situation, we come to yoga because it allows them binds we have to be released.
+Yes maybe them binds are not released entirely and I think that it could be dangerous if we entirely released our connections to this physical world – after all this is our journey through the physical!
+But it helps dissolve a little of the attachment we have to the circumstance or to a habit we may have developed to live.
+Yoga helps us have more self-awareness, and incredible wisdom can come along with this path if done correctly and safely under proper guidance

-- Class finishes – Now this is the moment you can really observe the difference of your mind, breath and body!
+Class finishes – Now this is the moment you can observe the difference in your mind, breath and body!
 Comparing before you began to how you finally feel when the session has ended.
 That topic/reason that drew you to class is it as important now, as stressful?

-A sense of space, stillness, lightness, calmness a whole host of things have taken place to release you from the tangling knots that’s bind us to the materialistic and physical world.
+A sense of space, stillness, lightness, calmness a whole host of things have taken place to release you from the tangling knots that bind us to the materialistic and physical world.
 I am not suggesting you abandon all around you!
 But yoga allows you to make better decisions and see from a better place with more calm, peace and instinct.
 We use the beautiful shapes to bring our body into union, mind – breath – body.
-When this yoking takes place the mind can find some freedom and we can find some peace and stillness to live our life more fully with a sense of more freedom and binds.
+When this yoking takes place, the mind can find some freedom, and we can see some peace and stillness to live our lives more fully with a sense of more freedom and binds.

 Ultimately we want to be FREE, but in the process of trying to be free we get so caught up in how we should be or act to be free!

-Hope you can take something from this to help you take life with more haste less speed, more peace less stress and sharing more love and less hate.
+Hope you can take something from this to help you make life with more haste less speed, more peace less stress and sharing more love and less hate.